A Humble Response to the Article of Metropolitan Saba (Isper) “The Chalcedonian and Non-Chalcedonian Churches: An Objective Presentation”

 Fr.
 Pavlos Dimitrakopoulos

-The Church of Greece, through Metropolitan Seraphim of Kythira and Antikythira, supports the Orthodox Christians who wall off themselves from heresy and the holy act of the cessation of commemoration
+The Church of Greece, through Metropolitan Seraphim of Kythira and Antikythira, does NOT recognise the deposition of Father Matei Vulcanescu

 His Eminence Metropolitan Seraphim of Kythira (Church of Greece) CONTESTS the deposition of Father Matthew Vulcanescu as uncanonical